sebbo2002/fhem-cli/readme.md

 npm i -g @sebbo2002/fhem-cli
 ```

-~~If you don't want to install `node`, you can also have a look on [the releases page](https://github.com/sebbo2002/fhem-cli/releases), where some precompiled binaries are ready to be used.~
+~~If you don't want to install `node`, you can also have a look on [the releases page](https://github.com/sebbo2002/fhem-cli/releases), where some precompiled binaries are ready to be used.~~ (This is not done yet.
+Need this?
+Please shout at me [over here](https://github.com/sebbo2002/fhem-cli/issues/8).)

-## Quick Start
+## ⚡️ Quick Start

 ```bash
 # create a new, empty project directory